 At the airport before your flight and when boarding the plane, be alert to avoid chemical exposure.
 For example, if you notice an airstream when you are boarding the plane, it may be carrying in fuel or exhaust.
 The moment you smell it, hold your breath and wait to breathe in again until you are on the plane.
-When in doubt, if you notice a synthetic or chemical smell, protect yourself by holding your breath.
-Exposures to synthetic perfumes, petroleum fumes, or exhaust stress the liver and increases vulnerability to infection.
+When in doubt, if you notice a chemical smell, protect yourself by holding your breath.
+Exposures to synthetic perfumes, petroleum fumes, or exhaust stress the liver and increase vulnerability to infection.

 4. prevent Motion Sickness

 If you are prone to motion sickness, take ginger capsules before boarding the flight.
 Livestrong has a helpful guide to choosing and taking ginger pills if you’d like more information.
 In general, healthy eating also helps prevent motion sickness.
 Avoid heavy or spicy meals before you fly as smaller, less spicy meals are less apt to promote motion sickness.

 On the Airplane

 1. Choose Your Seat or Change It as Needed

 Try to avoid sitting next to someone with heavy perfume as exposure to chemicals increases vulnerability to infection.
 If you are prone to motion sickness, ask for an aisle seat over a wing, as this is the area with the smoothest ride.
 If that’s not available, choose a seat that faces in the direction you are traveling, so that the forward motion your body feels will match what you see.
 If you find that you have been seated next to someone who is coughing and sneezing, quietly notify the flight staff to see if there is another seat where you can sit.
 Even though the seat may be less desirable, it’s better than sitting next to someone who is sick.

 2. Direct Your Air